Muhammad-Hussain456/OOP/06_Inheritance.md

 A **concrete class** represents a **real-world object** that can be instantiated.

 👉 **Concrete Class = Complete Implementation + Instantiable Objects**

+### Explanation
+A concrete class implements a concrete concept

+Main purpose is to be instantiated

+Provides implementation details specific to the domain context

 ### Characteristics